-Mr A alleges, therefore, that the Supplier breached Regulation 14(3) at the Time of Sale because:
+Mr and Mrs A allege, therefore, that the Supplier breached Regulation 14(3) at the Time of Sale because:

-- (1) There were two aspects to their Fractional Club membership: holiday rights and a profit on the sale of the Allocated Property. - (2) They were told by the Supplier that they would get their money back or more during the sale of Fractional Club membership.
+- (1) There were two aspects to their Fractional Club membership: holiday rights in the form of fractional points, and an investment in a property. - (2) They were told by the Supplier that they would make a profit when the Allocated Property was sold.